In this Sig Romeo 5 wreview, we will evaluate the features, performance, and overall value of the Sig Sauer Romeo 5 (SOR52001)

 Window Size

-The 1X20mm objective lens look similar to an Aimpoint Micro and other budget options.
+The 1X20mm objective lens looks similar to an Aimpoint Micro and other budget options.

 No noticeable lens tint.
 Thumbs up!